-- Ad-Hoc Support: is exactly what it says – it’s unexpected, they are small chunks of work, and they are often the result of something going wrong (which means you are taking on risk).
+- Ad-Hoc Support: Is exactly what it says – it’s unexpected.
+There are small chunks of work, and they are often the result of something going wrong (which means you are taking on risk).
 Examples include: fixing an automation issue, adjusting user permissions, or providing some training.

 3. Prepare the ‘Freelancing Foundation’

 Set the foundation up so that you don’t become bogged down with monotonous admin (or nasty surprises) later on!

 Salesforce consulting is what you set out to do, but what many new freelancers soon discover when reality kicks in, is that there’s more to running a consulting business than just being good at Salesforce!

 - Setting up your company (research the options within your country)